Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     - I make a new mark and an O appears on the gameboard.
     - The turn container switches back to display that it's the X's turn once again

+- Score Counter
+    - I play a game and player "X" wins.
+    - The score counter for player "X" increases with 1.
+    - I play a game and player "O" wins.
+    - The score counter for player "O" increases with 1.
+    - I play a game and make it a "Tie".
+    - The Score is unchanged

 - Restart Button
     - I wait for the time to run out, so I can see the game over message.
     - I click the restart button and the game restarts